techhat/core/doc/deployment-guide/Install-CentOS-RHEL-6.5-AdminNode.md

             * Select Method "Manual"
                * Click [Add]
                   * Enter IP address: 192.168.124.10
                   * Click on blank field below "Netmask".
-Enter: 22, or 255.255.252.0, no gateway
+Enter: 24, or 255.255.255.0, no gateway
                   * Enter DNS ip address (Ex.38.151.210.40)
             * Click [Apply]
          * Click [Close]
+      * Click [Next]
    * Screen: "Please select the nearest city in your time zone:", Select your time zone, Click [Next]
-   * Screen: "The root account is used for administering the system. ...", Enter Root password "crowbar", Confirm: "crowbar", Click [Next]
+   * Screen: "The root account is used for administering the system. ...", Enter  a Root password (Ex. crowbar), Confirm , Click [Next]
    * Popup: "Weak Password", Click [Use Anyway]
    * Screen: "Which type of installation would you like?", Select "Use All Space", Click [Next]
    * Popup: "Writing storage configuration to disk", Click [Write changes to disk]